 - Assistance, support, and helpers in the care

-Consequently, the biggest salary receive nurses with Bachelor’s and Master’s degree with&without further qualifications.
+Consequently, nurses with Bachelor’s and Master’s degrees with & without further qualifications receive the highest salary.
 In Germany, you will always get what you worked for.

-If someone pursued education for 10 years, he/she will get payback 100% and more, same as a qualified nurse without a degree but with years of high-quality service behind.
+If someone pursued education for 10 years, they would get payback 100% and more, the same as a qualified nurse without a degree but with years of high-quality service.

-Another factor for the size of your salary is your employer.
+Another factor playing a role in the size of your salary is your employer.
 Nurses who work in private clinics/practices/companies earn on average less than nurses in public or church organizations with regulated collective contracts.

-Looking for a job as a nurse in Geramany?
+Looking for a job as a nurse in Germany?
 Check out this post about nursing jobs.

-Overall, nurses in Germany work 8-hour shifts excluding half an hour break for food and including some small breaks in between.
+Overall, nurses in Germany work 8-hour shifts, excluding half an hour break for food and some small breaks in between.

 Nurses have very flexible working hours compared to other professions, but they have regulated working hours, often ranging from employer to employer.

-In most cases, they work in the same 3 shifts: early, late, and night.
-Although, some might prefer to work only at night or 12 hours shifts, even 24 hours long working day can be possible.
+In most cases, they work the same 3 shifts: early, late, and night.
+Although some might prefer to work only at night or 12 hours shifts, even 24 hours long working day can be possible.

-Nurses can also tell their preferences if they like to work more in the morning or at night their schedule can be optimized accordingly.
+Nurses can also tell their preferences if they like to work more in the morning or at night; their schedules can be optimized accordingly.

 Typical shift schedule for health professions and especially for nurses: